What do Houses Look Like in Bolivia? A Full Overview & Details

 • Potosí

-There is not too much space to build houses, so people normally use all the available land and they tend to construct multiple-story buildings that don’t have finishing work done, so they look, as we said, like “multiple-story orange boxes of bricks with windows”.
+There isn’t much space to build houses, so people typically utilize all available land and tend to construct multi-story buildings that lack finishing work.
+Therefore, they appear, as we described, like “multi-story orange boxes of bricks with windows.”

-Additionally in these cities, the outskirts and nearby rural areas contain houses of poor people that mostly look like small adobe houses, with a gray to brown color.
+Additionally, in these cities, the outskirts and nearby rural areas contain houses belonging to lower-income individuals, mostly resembling small adobe houses with a gray to brown color.

-However, rich people’s houses look very similar to the ones found in 1st world countries, except for El Alto City, where rich people can make indigenous designs for their properties, like the ones shown in the image below.
+However, homes belonging to wealthy individuals look very similar to those found in developed countries, *except in El Alto City*, where affluent individuals can create indigenous designs for their properties, like those shown in the image below.

-B) Homes in tempered cities like Cochabamba and Sucre
+B) Homes in Temperate Cities Like Cochabamba and Sucre

-These cities have better climates and are not as cold as in the Altiplano, so there is a lot more space available in larger land lots, where built houses don’t need to occupy all the space.
+These cities have more favorable climates and are not as cold as those in the Altiplano.
+Therefore, there’s significantly more space available on larger land lots, where built houses don’t need to occupy the entire space.

 Standalone homes, many surrounded by gardens in Cochabamba City, Bolivia